1toddlewis/floodgate/README.md

 7/16/2023 17:00:00

-Which Google Sheets interprets as local time.
+Which Google Sheets interprets as local time which today is PDT for me.
 Seven hours were added to that value.

 I doubt anyone will be using these times for mission critical work, but just in case be aware that this peculiar behavior exists.